-- (A) Step 1 (Conceptual Review): Mandatory.
-In addition to the Concept Plan Submittal requirements pursuant to Section 6.3.1(A)(3), the applicant for a new oil and gas facility shall provide an alternative location analysis and preliminary site analysis as described below.
-Prior to the required neighborhood meeting referenced in (B) below, the City will review all proposed locations for the oil and gas facility to determine which locations, if any, meet Land Development Code requirements and will prepare a report summarizing its findings with respect to the proposed locations.
+(A) Step 1 (Conceptual Review): Mandatory.
+In addition to the Concept Plan Submittal requirements pursuant to Section 6.3.1(A)(3), the applicant for a new oil and gas facility or oil and gas pipeline shall provide an alternative location analysis and preliminary site analysis as described below.
+The Director may waive or modify any information required for the alternative location and preliminary site analysis if, given the facts and circumstances of a proposed oil and gas facility or pipeline, a particular requirement would either be irrelevant, immaterial, redundant or otherwise unnecessary to evaluate the proposed project.
+Prior to the required neighborhood meeting referenced in (B) below, the City will review all proposed locations for the oil and gas facility or oil and gas pipeline to determine which locations, if any, meet Land Development Code requirements and will prepare a report summarizing its findings with respect to the proposed locations.
 If the City requests a site visit of any of the locations under consideration, the operator is responsible for securing permission or coordinating with the landowner(s) to conduct the site visit.
-Prior to selecting the location for the proposed oil and gas facility, the operator shall consult with the City regarding the proposed locations and the City's report regarding such locations. - (a) Alternative Location Analysis.
-The alternative location analysis must include, at a minimum, the following information:
+Prior to selecting the location for the proposed oil and gas facility or oil and gas pipeline, the operator shall consult with the City regarding the proposed locations and the City's report regarding such locations.

-- (1) A map depicting the following elements within three (3) miles of the proposed surface location.
-(This requirement is limited to one (1) mile for a proposed single vertical or directional well): - (i) All mineral rights held or controlled by the applicant; and - (ii) The location of all features listed in the "Preliminary Site Analysis." - (II) Unless waived by the Director, the analysis shall evaluate a minimum of three potential locations that can reasonably access the mineral resources within the proposed drilling and spacing unit(s), including the following information for each site: - (i) General narrative description of each location; - (ii) Any location restrictions that the site does not satisfy; - (iii) Any existing surface use agreements or other documentation regarding legal property rights; - (iv) Off-site impacts that may be associated with each site; - (v) Proposed truck traffic routes and access roads for each location; and - (vi) Any information pertinent to the applicable review criteria that will assist the Director in evaluating the locations.
+- (1) Alternative Location Analysis.
+The alternative location analysis must include, at a minimum, the following: - (a) For oil and gas facilities: - (I) A map depicting the following elements within three (3) miles of the proposed surface location.
+(This requirement is limited to one (1) mile for a proposed single vertical or directional well): - (i) (1) All mineral rights held or controlled by the applicant; and - (ii) (II) The location of all features listed in the "Preliminary Site Analysis." - (II) (b) Unless waived by the Director, tThe alternative location analysis shall evaluate a minimum of three potential locations that can reasonably access the mineral resources within the proposed drilling and spacing unit(s), including the following information for each site: - (i) (I) General narrative description of each location; - (ii) (III) Any location restrictions that the site does not satisfy; - (iii) (III) Any existing surface use agreements or other documentation regarding legal property rights; - (iv) (IV) Off-site impacts that may be associated with each site: - (v) (V) Proposed truck traffic routes and access roads for each location; and